awaisrauf/deepCuriosity/_posts/2019-01-01-AI-RoadMap.md

-### Why this?
+### Why am I sharing it here?

 According to many [studies in psychology](https://www.psychologytoday.com/us/blog/am-i-right/201404/the-astonishing-power-social-pressure), social pressure can force us to do things that we may not do otherwise.
-While social pressure can do cause harm (for instance, depression when we compare ourselves with others in terms of social status), I have found an interesting hack to use it for betterment.
+While social pressure can cause harm (for instance, depression when we compare ourselves with others in terms of social status), I have found an interesting hack to use it for improvement.
 Recently, I observed whenever I share my ongoing work on social media, I tend to complete it on time.
-For instance, Once, I pledged to read a long and dry book on Facebook.
+For instance, once, I pledged to read a long and dry book on Facebook.
 Surprisingly, I completed it in record time.
 Similarly, when I made the [bookshelf](https://awaisrauf.github.io/bookshelf/) to track my readings, my speed and interest increased suddenly.
 Looking at this, I decided to use this hack in an even better way: by introducing it in my learning curve of artificial intelligence.

 ### Why AI?

 Kai-Fu nominated artificial intelligence as the fourth industrial revolution after the steam engine, electricity and ICT in his recent [book](https://www.goodreads.com/book/show/38242135-ai-superpowers).
  Andrew Ng called it [electricity of the future](https://medium.com/syncedreview/artificial-intelligence-is-the-new-electricity-andrew-ng-cc132ea6264).
- Due to its utmost importance, I decided to make a career out of it in 2017 when I started working with [Spider Lab](http://spider.itu.edu.pk).
+ Due to its utmost importance, I decided to make a career out of it in 2016 when I started working with [Spider Lab](http://spider.itu.edu.pk).
- While I have learned and achieved a lot (completed many online courses, became [TA for ML course](https://awaisrauf.github.io/ee512/), [won a data science competition](https://propakistani.pk/2018/08/01/first-ever-election-prediction-contest-in-pakistan-concludes/), [published a paper in NeurIPS workshop](https://awaisrauf.github.io/xray-denoising) and will be starting my Ph.D. in this field soon) since, I think this is not enough.
+ While I have learned and achieved a lot (completed many online courses, became [TA for ML course](https://awaisrauf.github.io/ee512/), [won a data science competition](https://propakistani.pk/2018/08/01/first-ever-election-prediction-contest-in-pakistan-concludes/), [published a paper in NeurIPS workshop](https://awaisrauf.github.io/xray-denoising) and will be starting my Ph.D. in this field soon) since then, I think this is not enough.
 The field is accelerating rapidly, [double exponential according to Elon Musk](https://www.youtube.com/watch?v=S3PV9xMSfSs).
 To cope with this pace and to complete my AI related dreams, I have decided to pledge to complete at least 100 courses and books on this field in the next 3 years.
  I also have decided to systematically track and share my progress thereby using the "magic" of social pressure.
 I will use this page to track and share these pledges for this road map.
+I am intentionally making the bar much higher than normal expectations.
+Let's see how it turns out.
+I will keep on adding things in this list to make it even better.

+### Goals
+1. To be an expert in the field by the end of my PhD.
+2. To understand many different sub-fields of AI while becoming an expert in one specific field.
+3. Research
+4. .....

-### 1. Courses
+## 1. Courses
 This section will act as a to-do list of all the courses I have completed recently or wanted to complete in the future.
 All the courses are related to sub-fields of artificial intelligence, machine learning, data science, and statistics.
 In a specific order of completion.